Davidson Morais

 Davidson de Oliveira Morais is a professional Brazilian footballer.
-He previously played in Greek football for Messiniakos FC, Apollon Kalamarias and OFI Crete, and following an unsuccessful trial for German side Alemannia Aachen in July 2006, he signed a three-year contract with Dnipro.
+He previously played in Greek football for Messiniakos FC, Asteras Tripolis and OFI, and following an unsuccessful trial for German side Alemannia Aachen in July 2006, he signed a three-year contract with Dnipro.
 After one year in Figueirense, Morais agreed to a contract with the Cypriot outfit AC Omonia.
 On 7 December 2011 he released on a free by Omonoia.